Computer history - 2013

 Suntekgroup went out of business in 2013.

-As of 2013, Targa no longer manufacture computers, laptops, or any computer accessories.
+As of 2013, Targa no longer manufactures computers, laptops, or computer accessories.

 Security breaches and leaks in 2013

-Bit9 had its digital code-signing certificates stolen in 2013, which allowed hackers to target some of Bit9 customers.
+Bit9 had its digital code-signing certificates stolen in 2013, allowing hackers to target some Bit9 customers.

 Discontinued products and services in 2013